rhacker/rhacker.github.com/source/_posts/2013-08-17-im-dzung-quang-and-this-is-how-i-work.markdown

 **Is there anything else you'd like to ask**

-Schedule your time, and listen to [The four hours work week by Tim Ferris](http://www.youtube.com/watch?v=E8XCO9vQtk0) and it will change your life.
+Schedule your time, and listen to <a href="http://www.youtube.com/watch?v=E8XCO9vQtk0" target="_blank">The four hours work week by Tim Ferris</a> and it will change your life.